gillandsiphon/gillandsiphon.github.io/content/posts/scrabble-case-study.md

 ### Takeaways

-For takeaways, see the post on [Iterative Diagramming with Claude Artifacts]()
+For takeaways, see the post on [Claude Artifacts for Iterative Diagramming](https://gillandsiphon.github.io/posts/claude-artifacts/)